-The NPA are grateful for the support from all our generous sponsors.
+The NPA is grateful for the support from all our generous sponsors.

 Entrepreneur Seeby Woodhouse founded Voyager Internet in 2011 and has since built the business to a turnover of more than $30 million, following several strategic acquisitions.

 Specialising in everything from hosting and domain names to broadband, phone and managed networks.
 Voyager’s national communications network covers the entire country, serving both residential and businesses, with more than 50,000 customers.